Duet3D/wiki-content/User_manual/Connecting_hardware/Display_PanelDue.md

 ## Duet 3 MB6HC using ribbon cable

+> **NOTE:** SD cards attached to the Duet are only supported in standalone mode, and are not supported in SBC mode (i.e. using a Raspberry Pi).
+If using SBC mode, you could use a USB stick attached to the Pi instead.
+Make sure you are running DSF + DWC v3.42 or later to enable external storage access in DWC.
+{.is-info}

 Although the Duet 3 MB6HC does not have a connector for the PanelDue ribbon cable, if access to the SD card on PanelDue is required then this is possible using a special wiring arrangement.
 You must use RepRapFirmware 3.4 or later, and you must enable the external SD card using this command:

 `M950 D1 C"cs_pin+cd_pin"`